Troubleshooting Sims 4

 I highly recommend backing up your game before doing troubleshooting.

-You will want to save the following files:
+You will want to save the following folders:

 - Saves.
-This file contains all of your game-saves
+This folder contains all of your game-saves

 - Tray.
-This file contains your Sims, Rooms and Lots you have saved to your Library.
+This folder contains your Sims, Rooms and Lots you have saved to your Library.